CES 2018: ShowStoppers Prepares for the Collapse of Civilization

 BrainTap Headset and Audio Meditation -- I’m fascinated by CES products claiming to be neuroscientific, at least in part because so many of them make extraordinary claims that might be entirely placebo effect (see last year’s NuCalm entry, “CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2,” 10 January 2017).
 Enter the BrainTap headset, a $495 gizmo that flashes red and blue lights into your closed eyes while you listen to a custom audio program covering one of 800 different meditative goals.
 BrainTap claims to “meditate for you,” and in fairness, this could be useful because unaided, meditation takes a bit of practice.
 Unfortunately, I’ve done that practice and can enter a meditative state easily, so I’m unsure whether the lights do anything, or if it just triggered a state I can achieve anyway.
 The helmet isn’t necessary to sign up for the $10-per-month audio service with access to that library of 800 programs.
 (If audio-only interests you, I can say good things about a different company, HelloMind’s hypnotherapy app, which I’ve been using since they gave it to me last year; their sleep programs work well for me.
 See “CES 2017: Gizmos from the PEPCOM Digital Experience,” 6 January 2017.)

 Dreamlight High-Tech Sleep Mask -- Runner-up for far-fetched scientific claims is the Dreamlight sleep mask, which among other things, will integrate with your 23andMe genetic testing for sleep advice “tailored to your genes.”
 The Dreamlight is a sleep mask that wraps entirely around your head, and is thick enough to be used as its own pillow in a pinch.
 It includes audio headphones and embedded lights to theoretically guide you into a deeper sleep with their supplied audio tracks (or your own music) and will wake you more gently.
 Also, the lights provide “infrared beauty treatment.”
 I think this is PR-speak for “will lightly warm your eyelids.”
-You can back it for $100 on Indiegogo starting 17 January 2018, it’s set to ship in April 2018 (but never count on a crowdfunded product to ship on time or necessarily at all).
+You can back it for $100 on Indiegogo starting 17 January 2018, it’s planned to ship in April 2018.